|

 The following people have contributed to the information on this page.

-For detailed copyright information please refer to the relevant page
+For detailed copyright information, please refer to the relevant page

-for each of the Enigma machines mentioned here.
+for each Enigma machine mentioned above.

 |